btcpayserver/btcpayserver/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Your BTCPay Environment (please complete the following information):**
-- BTCPay Server Version [available in the right bottom corner of footer]
+- BTCPay Server Version: [available in the right bottom corner of footer]
-- Deployment Method: [e.g. Docker, Manual, Third-Party-hoist]
+- Deployment Method: [e.g. Docker, Manual, Third-Party-host]
- - Browser [e.g. chrome, safari]
+- Browser: [e.g. Chrome, Safari]

 **Logs (if applicable)**
 Basic logs can be found in Server Settings > Logs.
 More logs https://docs.btcpayserver.org/Troubleshooting/#2-looking-through-the-logs

 **Setup Parameters**
-If you're reporting a deployment issue run `. btcpay-setup.sh -i` and paste your the parameters by obscuring private information.
+If you're reporting a deployment issue run `. btcpay-setup.sh -i` and paste the setup parameters here with your private information removed or obscured.

 **Additional context**
 Add any other context about the problem here.